safdar-azeem/vue-apollo-client/ReadMe.md

 await logout()
 ```

 `verify()` is single-flight.
 Authentication teardown clears tokens and the active application cache before navigation.
-A configured `getSessionId` automatically invalidates cached data when the browser session changes.
+A configured `getSessionId` invalidates cached data when the **stable session identity** changes (JWT `sub`/`sid`, or signed-in ↔ signed-out for opaque tokens).
+Passing a raw rotating refresh token is safe — rotation no longer wipes in-flight queries.

 `useAuth(options)` resolves the installed runtime and calls `createAuthRuntime`.